mouseandthebillionaire/RAGE/relatedWork.md

 _"The public is an examiner, but an absent-minded one."_ (35)

-[^0]: note: all pasted quotes are from [this translation](https://web.mit.edu/allanmc/www/benjamin.pdf) rather than the Penguin great ideas edition (thogh page numbers are for the Penguin version)
+[^0]: note: all pasted quotes are from [this translation](https://web.mit.edu/allanmc/www/benjamin.pdf) rather than the Penguin great ideas edition (though page numbers are for the Penguin version)
 ### Bermudez, J. Introduction to *Transcending Architecture*, 2015

 Some really nice thoughts in here.
 Bermudez's definition of architecture that "transcends" feels particularly helpful: